meodai/color-names/README.md

 To contribute via Git, edit the `src/colornames.csv` file and ensure tests pass locally (`npm test`).

-See the full guidelines in [CONTRIBUTING.md](CONTRIBUTING.md).
+See the full guidelines in [CONTRIBUTING.md](CONTRIBUTING.md) for naming rules, capitalization, CI behavior, and more.

-CI notes:

-- Pull Requests run `npm ci`, `npm run build`, and `npm test`.
-- CI auto-updates `README.md` and `changes.svg` if needed and pushes to your PR branch.
-- Do not commit generated files (`dist/`, `changes.svg`).
-- For color name changes, only submit updates to `src/colornames.csv`.
-- No need to run `npm run build` locally; CI generates outputs.
-- Optional locally: `npm run lint:markdown` to match CI markdown checks.

 ## Color Count: __29991__ 🎉